NicholasGomis/RemindMe/README.md

 _state_

-- list of to dos
+- list of to dos X

 _behaviour_

-- add item to list
+- add item to list X
-- remove item from list
+- remove item from list X
-- render an Input and List
+- render an InputX and List

 ### Input